OracleCPS/aiconlineshopping/Home.md

  This logfile is helpful for investigation during development or runtime analysis.
 The capture of the runtime payloads can be turned on or off during activation of the ICS integration where you are prompted whether or not you want to save the payloads.

- ## Explore ICS Monitoring Console - Integrations
+ ## Explore OIC Monitoring Console - Integrations

  Back in the OIC Monitoring console, select **Integrations** from the left-hand navigation.